Going Voco Loco — a new luxe staycation in the Central Coast, NSW

 In a way, I wish we’d gone for the burgers or parmies.

 Sadly, the steak tartare didn’t really hit the spot for us.
-It was covered in a strange mayonnaise dressing and — rather than bread or crisps, the kitchen had taken pains to make their own potato sticks that didn’t stay crispy for long.
+It was covered in a strange mayonnaise dressing and — rather than bread or crisps, the kitchen had taken pains to make their own potato sticks that didn’t stay crispy for long enough and weren’t the best vehicle for the tartare.

 Voco Gosford, Central Coast hotels - Ironbark steak tartare Voco Gosford, Central Coast hotels - Ironbark yellowfin tuna Voco Gosford, Central Coast hotels - Ironbark steaks